lftakakura/saiku-server/README.md

 **Don't forget to break the reserved chars when filling the env vars above, otherwise the script configure_ldap.sh will not execute correctly!**

+### Logs

+Logs can be found at **/root/saiku-server/tomcat/logs** inside the container running.
+Look for catalina.out for tomcat logs.

 ## Configuration (non docker)